Elastic Graphs: Basic notions and sub-multiplicativity

 where we view each edge~$e$ of~$G$ as having a measure of total mass $\alpha(e)$.
 This generalizes Definition~\ref{def:el-curve}; $\EL(c)$ is the $\ell^2$ norm of~$n_c$, squared. \item If $\Gamma$ is a length graph with lengths~$\ell$, the \emph{weighted length} of~$c$ was defined in Equation~\eqref{eq:ell-def}; by Lemma~\ref{lem:length-defs} below, it is the $\ell^1$ norm of~$n_c$. \end{itemize} \end{definition}

 In Section~\ref{sec:taut} we will show that each homotopy class has a \emph{taut map} that simultaneously minimizes $n_c(y)$ for all regular values~$y\in\Gamma$.
-Taut maps are automatically minimizers of $\WR$, $\EL$, and~$\ell$, independent of which weight, elastic, or length structure we put on~$\Gamma$.
+Taut maps are automatically minimizers of $\WR$, $\EL$, and~$\ell$, independent of the structure on~$\Gamma$.
 If $c$ is taut, $n_c$ is constant on each edge of~$\Gamma$ and Equation~\eqref{eq:el-weight-def} reduces to

 In addition to these energies, the energies $\Emb$, $\Dir$, and $\Lip$ were defined in Section~\ref{sec:intro}.
 For all of these energies, if we wish to make explicit the dependence of the energy on the geometric structure, we use superscripts for the structure on the domain and subscripts for the structure on the range.
 Thus we write $\WR^{w_1}_{w_2}$, $\EL^w_\alpha$, $\ell^w_\ell$, $\Emb^{\alpha_1}_{\alpha_2}$, $\Dir^\alpha_\ell$, or $\Lip^{\ell_1}_{\ell_2}$.